CampbellSoftwareSolutions/mongoose-id-validator/README.md

 runs a single count query to keep the performance impact to a minimum.
 Hence you will know if there is a bad ID value in the array of references but not which one it is.

-Please note that refConditions CANNOT be used with an array of ID references, only when referencing a single ID value.

 An example of this is below:
 ```javascript
 var idvalidator = require('mongoose-id-validator');